Table of Contents

-As a business ages, it begins to accumulate expenses that must be recorded and tracked.
-Whether this transaction has occurred in the past or is set to happen in the near future, everything must be documented.
+As a business matures, it begins to accumulate expenses that must be recorded and tracked.
+Whether this transaction has occurred in the past, or is set to happen in the near future, everything must be documented.

 This is where the accrual basis of accounting comes in.
 This involves closely tracking accumulated payments, either as accrued expenses or accounts payable.

 Accrued Expenses vs. Accounts Payable

 Accrued expenses and accounts payable are both types of liabilities that a company incurs during the normal course of business.
 However, there are some differences between the two.

 Accrued expenses are expenditures that have occurred, but have not yet been paid for.
 On the other hand, accounts payable is the amounts owed by a company to its suppliers for goods or services that have been received, but not yet paid for.

 If you are looking at both systems in a real-life scenario, consider a business that pays salaried employees on the first day of the following month.
 This is for services staff has rendered for the entire 30 days prior.
 So, people that worked all of June, will be paid on July 1st.